Inverse Electroweak Baryogenesis: Equilibrium Baryon Number

 We will now use this $\mu$ decomposition to derive some important general properties regarding the baryon number, first assuming only one SM fermion family for simplicity.
 The vector of chemical potentials is given by: \be \mu=(\mu_{u_L},\mu_{u_R},\mu_{d_L},\mu_{d_R},\mu_{e_L},\mu_{e_R},\mu_{\nu_L},\mu_{\nu_R},\mu_{H_0},\mu_{H_+},\mu_{T_3}, \dots), \ee where $\dots$ stand for the chemical potentials of $X$-charge carriers that we specify later.
 We can then decompose $\mu$ as:

 \be \mu = c_Y Q_Y + c_{B-L} Q_{B-L} + c_{\nu_R} Q_{\nu_R} + c_X Q_X + c_{T_3} Q_{T_3}. \ee At large enough times $t T \gtrsim 10^6$ the weak sphaleron processes reach equilibrium, so the individual baryon and lepton number symmetries are reduced to $B-L$.
-We also include a $U(1)$ symmetry corresponding to the conservation of the right-handed neutrino number (we assume Dirac neutrinos).
+We also include a $U(1)$ symmetry corresponding to the conservation of the right-handed neutrino number~\footnote{We assume Dirac neutrinos, although we expect our results to extend to scenarios with Majorana masses, provided the corresponding lepton-number-violating effects are sufficiently decoupled.}.
 The corresponding Yukawa interaction $y_\nu \bar l_L \tilde H \nu_R $ is too weak and never equilibrates at the relevant time scales.
 All other Yukawa interactions are assumed to be in equilibrium.
 We will also postulate an additional $U(1)_X$ symmetry.
 We further assume that the $X$ charge is carried by a BSM state without baryon and lepton charge.
 Finally, we included a charge vector for the weak isospin $T_3$.